romanejaquez/dartpad_workshop_starter/public/step_02/instructions.md

 ## What's a Breakpoint?

-In responsive design, a breakpoint is the "point" at which a website or app's content and design will adjust in a certain way in order to provide the best possible user experience.
+In responsive design, a breakpoint is the screen size at which a website or app's content and design will adjust in a certain way in order to provide the best possible user experience.

 Essentially, breakpoints are pixel values that a developer/designer can define in code.
 When a responsive app reaches those pixel values, a transformation occurs so that the website offers an optimal user experience for the screen dimensions in pixels in which it renders.